maurizioorani/python_ai/README.md

 Then, open your web browser and navigate to http://localhost:7860 🌐.
 You should see the Gradio interface where you can upload documents and interact with the RAG system.

 Please note: For optimal performance in languages other than English, consider using larger models or those specifically trained for multilingual tasks, as smaller CPU-only models may produce unexpected results due to limited non-English training.

+### 1.1 Advanced RAG with Local LLM (Ollama) and Streamlit (`advanced_rag/chat_advanced.py`) 📚🔍

+This project provides a more sophisticated **Retrieval-Augmented Generation (RAG)** system, enhanced with document management capabilities using metadata for precise file deletion.
+See its dedicated Readme for details.

 # AI additional applications 🚀